idealparable/BibleQ/DidLazarusWriteJohn.md

 Isaiah 53:

-/<b>1 Who has believed our message?</b>
-To whom has Yahweh’s arm been revealed?
-2 For he grew up before him as a tender plant, and as a root out of dry ground.
-He has no good looks or majesty.
-When we see him, there is no beauty that we should desire him.
-3 He was despised
-and rejected by men,
-a man of suffering
-and acquainted with disease.
-He was despised as one from whom men hide their face;
-and we didn’t respect him.

-4 Surely he has borne our sickness and carried our suffering;
-yet we considered him plagued, struck by God, and afflicted.
-5 But he was pierced for our transgressions.
-He was crushed for our iniquities.
-The punishment that brought our peace was on him;
-and by his wounds we are healed.
-6 All we like sheep have gone astray.
-Everyone has turned to his own way;
-and Yahweh has laid on him the iniquity of us all.

-7 He was oppressed,
-yet when he was afflicted he didn’t open his mouth.
-As a lamb that is led to the slaughter, and as a sheep that before its shearers is silent, so he didn’t open his mouth.
-8 He was taken away by oppression and judgment.
-As for his generation,
-who considered that he was cut off out of the land of the living and stricken for the disobedience of my people?
-9 They made his grave with the wicked, and with a rich man in his death, although he had done no violence, nor was any deceit in his mouth.

-10 Yet it pleased Yahweh to bruise him.
-He has caused him to suffer.
-<b>When you make his soul an offering for sin</b>,
-he will see his offspring.
-<b>He will prolong his days</b>
-and Yahweh’s pleasure will prosper in his hand.
-<b>11 After the suffering of his soul,
-he will see the light† and be satisfied.</b>
-My righteous servant will justify many by the knowledge of himself;
-and he will bear their iniquities.
-12 Therefore I will give him a portion with the great.
-He will divide the plunder with the strong, because he poured out his soul to death and was counted with the transgressors;
-yet he bore the sins of many
+/<b>1 Who has believed our message?</b><br>
+To whom has Yahweh’s arm been revealed?<br>
+2 For he grew up before him as a tender plant,<br>
+and as a root out of dry ground.<br>
+He has no good looks or majesty.<br>
+When we see him, there is no beauty that we should desire him.<br>
+3 He was despised<br>
+and rejected by men,<br>
+a man of suffering<br>
+and acquainted with disease.<br>
+He was despised as one from whom men hide their face;<br>
+and we didn’t respect him.<br>

+4 Surely he has borne our sickness<br>
+and carried our suffering;<br>
+yet we considered him plagued,<br>
+struck by God, and afflicted.<br>
+5 But he was pierced for our transgressions.<br>
+He was crushed for our iniquities.<br>
+The punishment that brought our peace was on him;<br>
+and by his wounds we are healed.<br>
+6 All we like sheep have gone astray.<br>
+Everyone has turned to his own way;<br>
+and Yahweh has laid on him the iniquity of us all.<br>

+7 He was oppressed,<br>
+yet when he was afflicted he didn’t open his mouth.<br>
+As a lamb that is led to the slaughter,<br>
+and as a sheep that before its shearers is silent,<br>
+so he didn’t open his mouth.<br>
+8 He was taken away by oppression and judgment.<br>
+As for his generation,<br>
+who considered that he was cut off out of the land of the living<br>
+and stricken for the disobedience of my people?<br>
+9 They made his grave with the wicked,<br>
+and with a rich man in his death,<br>
+although he had done no violence,<br>
+nor was any deceit in his mouth.<br>

+10 Yet it pleased Yahweh to bruise him.<br>
+He has caused him to suffer.<br>
+<b>When you make his soul an offering for sin</b>,<br>
+he will see his offspring.<br>
+<b>He will prolong his days</b><br>
+and Yahweh’s pleasure will prosper in his hand.<br>
+<b>11 After the suffering of his soul,<br>
+he will see the light† and be satisfied.</b><br>
+My righteous servant will justify many by the knowledge of himself;<br>
+and he will bear their iniquities.<br>
+12 Therefore I will give him a portion with the great.<br>
+He will divide the plunder with the strong,<br>
+because he poured out his soul to death<br>
+and was counted with the transgressors;<br>
+yet he bore the sins of many<br>
 and made intercession for the transgressors./

 Remember that "soul" (Hb nephesh Ln NEH-fesh) in OT is body + spirit.
 Spirit (Hb ruakh Ln RUE-ahkh) is the intangible aspect of a living thing, the immateriality (like information, but including emotions, thoughts, will, etc.) with dynamic continuity, and both words are poetically (and in Hebrew etymologically) rooted to breath, wind.